PoC-dev/cisco-erfassung/as400/README.md

 ## Known bugs.
 - Adding entries from missing OS-Device-Associations needs two times enter and sometimes results in an error message.
+- Working with missing/orphaned OS-Device-Associations: Deleting entries from the orphaned list prevents the rebuild of the missing list.

 ## ToDo.
 Main Host list/master file: HSTDF HSTHP HSTPF HSTPG HSTPOSLF: